JCH12138O/family-visit/README.md

 Q16: Do you prefer package service for parent visit?
 (Boolean)<br/>

 rawdata.csv contaian all data from survey;<br/>
-rdata.csv is a dataset after starget election;<br/>
+rdata.csv is a dataset after target election;<br/>